It's a "Mini-Buble" for singer Michael Bublé and wife

 LOS ANGELES Canadian jazz singer Michael Bublé and his Argentinian actress wife, Luisana Lopilato, are expecting their first baby together, Lopilato said in a video posted to YouTube on Thursday.

-The video shows what appears to be an ultrasound of a fetus with the words "Mini Buble !!!" attached to the image. here
+The video shows what appears to be an ultrasound of a foetus with the words "Mini Buble !!!" attached to the image. here

 A written statement that also is part of the 21-second video says, "We're having a baby Bublé!!!"